2021 Executive Board

 The Vice President for Civic Responsibility looks after member wellness by tackling issues of hazing, sexual assault, substance abuse, and mental health.

-J. Peter Wright is a junior from Horsham, Pennsylvania and is pursuing a degree in Political Science.
+J. Peter Wright is a senior from Horsham, Pennsylvania and is pursuing a degree in Political Science.
 Prior to serving as the VP for Health and Safety, Peter served as the Philanthropy Chair of his chapter.
 As the VP for Health and Safety, Peter plans to promote a fun but safe Greek experience through equipping chapters with the proper tools and certifications to maintain a healthy environment.

 VP For New Membership - Nick Russo